gitdeath/jellyfin-rffmpeg-server/README.md

 Official jellyfin docker image with [rffmpeg](https://github.com/joshuaboniface/rffmpeg) included.

-The public ssh key is located in `/config/rffmpeg/.ssh/id_rsa.pub`
+The public ssh key is located inside the container at `/config/rffmpeg/.ssh/id_rsa.pub`

 You can add new hosts using this: